Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 ### <a name='PipelineDashboard'></a>**KF Pipeline dashboard**

-The dashboard lets you navigate through experiments & runs.
+This dashboard lets you navigate through experiments & runs.

-Click on latest experiment which is created
+Click on latest run which is created

 ![TF-Chest Xray Pipeline](pictures/4-pipeline-created.PNG)

-Pipeline components screenshots & logs can be viewed as below
+Each pipeline components logs can be viewed as below

 Logs of chest X-ray Katib hyperparameter component
 ![TF-Chest Xray Pipeline](pictures/katib.PNG)